- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the impact of network throughput on data transfer and potential loss, it is essential to ensure that the NAS device's bandwidth capacity matches the network's requirements.
 Upgrading network infrastructure, using higher-speed network interfaces (e.g., 10GbE instead of 1GbE), or implementing network load balancing techniques can help improve network throughput and reduce the risk of data loss.

-Although NAS UltraTrak100 TX4 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS UltraTrak100 TX4 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -